esperanca/personal_website/src/posts/weeknote-022.md

 2. How to use the feedback to help me focus on my growth areas - the things that matter to me, beyond my current job.
 3. How to own my progress, building up my intrinsic motivation

 This reflection led me to a refreshing conversation with Leili that was life-changing.
 With her radical candour, she said: “Sometimes you can sound a bit arrogant”.
 It was the first time someone calls out my arrogance.

 Her choice of words made a lot of sense for me.
-It gave me a new context to frame how I behave and how I can improve.
+It gave me a new context to frame things.
+My communication style can affect people as well, and I can improve this.
+Finding more flexibility, being more balanced.
 I am grateful for all the lovely people who inspire me to be a better person.
 Onward.

 ### Things that bring me joy